-To usher in Hotel Nikko's 30th anniversary, the hotel enlisted Hirsch Bedner Associates to redesign guest rooms, lobby and reception areas, ballroom meeting and pre-function space, introducing a sophisticated and contemporary design that took inspiration from the fluid lines of the a traditional kimono.
-The centerpiece of the redesign will be the grand lobby, which will be filled with sculptural light that is inspired by the movement and brushstrokes of Japanese calligraphy.
+To usher in Hotel Nikko's 30th anniversary, the hotel enlisted Hirsch Bedner Associates to redesign guest rooms, lobby and reception areas, ballroom meeting and pre-function space, introducing a sophisticated and contemporary design that took inspiration from the fluid lines of a traditional kimono, and the movement and brushstrokes of Japanese calligraphy.

 The guestroom redesign will offer guests an urban refuge creating a home away from home at The Nikko in the heart of San Francisco.
 Guest rooms are residentially styled, filled with light and richly textured using an understated color palate of cool tones and vibrant touches of colors to welcome guests as they transition to their rooms.
 Living spaces embody the core of the guest room experience allowing guests to feel at ease with deep seated sofas, soft fabrics and organic light fixtures.
 Marble bathrooms with deep soaking tubs and oversized showers create a further retreat for guests.

 Pre-Function Event Space